 Case Report

-Total Hip Arthroplasty in an old man with Acetabular Protrusion due to Active Tuberculosis Infection: A Case Report
+Total Hip Arthroplasty for Acetabular Protrusion in a Patient with Active Tuberculosis Infection: A Case Report

 Abstract